-Start-Up: Once the Department approves the regional center's Plan, fundingfor POS Start-Up, will be allocated in the subsequent allocations.

-2. Operations:

-Operations approved in FY 2021-22 for Regular CPP and Developmental Center Closure/Ongoing Workload, that are continued positions into FY 2022-23 will be allocated six months of funding (7/1/2022 through 12/31/2022) to regional centers, in the first allocation.
-The additional six months of funding (1/1/2023 through 6/30/2023) will be allocated to regional centers upon approval of CPP/CRDP plans.
-Placement: Placement funds will be initially allocated at 50 percent in the firstallocation amendment of what was approved in FY 2021-22 claims, then subsequently funded based on actual POS costs at various points during the year.
+- Start-Up: Once the Department approves the regional center's Plan, fundingfor POS Start-Up, will be allocated in the subsequent allocations. - 2.
+Operations: All positions approved in FY 2022-23 will be allocated at 100 percent in the first allocation.
+Following the receipt of the verified and edited worksheets from the regional centers on a quarterly basis, the Department may adjust subsequent allocations. - 3.
+Placement: Placement funds will be initially allocated at 50 percent in the firstallocation amendment of what was approved in FY 2022-23 claims, then subsequently funded based on actual POS costs at various points during the year.
 Adjustments will be made at year-end to reflect actual reconciled placement and assessment costs.

-3. Assessment: Allocated based on approved Uniform Fiscal System (UFS) claims, usually allocated in the 2nd allocation cycle of the current Fiscal Year.
+4. Assessment: Allocated based on approved Uniform Fiscal System (UFS) claims, usually allocated in the 2nd allocation cycle of the current Fiscal Year.